 If you own a gas-powered E-Z-GO golf cart, you might run into the frustrating situation when your golf cart won't start, even if it still has a spark.
 If this happens to you, check out our step-by-step instructions for troubleshooting an E-Z-GO cart that won't "turn over" below.

 E-Z-GO is one of the most popular manufacturers of golf carts in the world.
 The company has been in existence since 1954 and produces golf carts of varying types and models.

 Check to make sure the golf cart transmission selector is in the "park" position.
 Some models of E-Z-GO gas-powered carts may fail to start with a charge if the selector is not fully in the "park" position.

 Visually inspect the ignition wire for corrosion and connection.
 The ignition wire goes from the key of your golf cart to the starter solenoid.
-The wire will plug in to the solenoid and it is not uncommon for it to become dislodged during heavy use of the cart.
+The wire plugs into the solenoid and it is not uncommon for it to become dislodged during heavy use of the cart.
 If it has, reseat the wire into the solenoid.
-If the wire appears corroded, you should don your work gloves and wipe down the wire and attempt restarting the golf cart.
+If the wire appears corroded, wear your work gloves and wipe down the wire and attempt restarting the golf cart.
 If the cart will not start, then you will need to replace the ignition wire.

 If you continue to have trouble after going through these steps it is recommended that you consult with your local E-Z-GO dealer for service and to remedy the issue.